 Who’s being lame and giving away F’All!?

-You can currenty bet antepost ad benefit where bookies have offered ealry extra places, the most on offer comes from Paddy Power and Betfair with 6 places so far.
+You can currently bet antepost and benefit where bookies have offered early extra places, the most on offer comes from Paddy Power and Betfair with 6 places so far.
 They also offer non-runner money back if the horse doesn’t make the cut.
 So that means if the horse isn’t entered it would have previously been a lost bet if you wagered antepost.
 But with this non-runner money back offer, you can place bets knowing that if it doesn’t run, you get the money back as cash.
-You then bet from the ealry extra places at increased odds from the antepost scenario.
+You then bet from the early extra places at increased odds from the antepost scenario.

 Grand National Runners

-The final declarations have not yet been made, but you can see a full list of Runners for the 2019 Grand National at the Racing Post.
-If you’re looking for current odds, check out the future racing section on Betfair for up to date antepost odds.
+The final declarations have not yet been made, but you can come back and check it out at a later date.
+If you’re looking for current odds, check out the future racing section on Betfred for up to date antepost odds.
 Antepost means the horse is not yet confirmed as a runner and may be set a loss if it is not declared as a final participant in the race.